It’s about doing what matters most.

 - It surrounds them with spiritual protection

-We take our kids to birthday parties, games, amusement parks, vacations, sports practices, and every fun gathering imaginable-but those things cannot protect their minds from anxiety, depression, fear, peer pressure, or identity confusion, only God can do that.
-Only the Word sustains them and only His presence transforms them.
+We take our kids to birthday parties, games, amusement parks, vacations, sports practices, and every fun gathering imaginable, but those things cannot protect their minds from anxiety, depression, fear, peer pressure, or identity confusion; only God can do that.
+Only the Word sustains them, and only His presence transforms them.
 We need to give our kids more than fun-we need to give them foundations.

-Our children should do greater than us.
+Our children should do more than us.
 Jesus said, “Greater works than these shall he do…” (John 14:12, KJV).
 That includes our kids.
 When you know better, do better, and God will bless the seed you plant.

 #5.
 Create an Atmosphere of Worship Throughout the Week